ology/python-chord-progression-network/README.md

 The `resolve` attribute means that if the last progression chord is being generated, then for `0` choose a random successor.
 As for the `tonic`, for `1`, return the first chord in the scale, and for any other value, choose a random value of the entire scale.
 In all other cases (i.e. the middle chords of the progression), choose a random successor.

-By default, all chord notes with accidentals are returned as sharps.
+By default, all chords and notes with accidentals are returned as sharps.
 If you want flats, set the `flat` attribute to `True` in the constructor.

 If the `substitute` attribute is set to `True`, then the progression chords are subject to extended, "jazz" chord, including tritone substitution.
 For now, for this work-in-progress advanced option, please see the `substitution()` method in the source...